DrehanM/PintOperatingSystem/report/project3.md

 Other changes we made were synchonizing the free map and caching it in memory (only writing to disk on shutdown).
 We also removed the inode_disk member of inode.

-For Task 3: Subdirectories, the first change to our design included adding a separate verification function for directory operations. //BEN & DIEGO summarize the rest
+For Task 3: Subdirectories, the first change to our design included adding a separate verification function for directory operations.
+For example we created a `dir_create` function to be used instead of `inode_create` in `filesys_create`, which created an inode and initialized `.` and `..` to the directory.
+Another change we made to our design was deciding that we wouldn't allow deletion of the cwd.
+We also added a check to make sure we didn't read or write to a directory, and we added a  `dir_lock` in the underlying directory inode to make sure operations on directories were synchronized.

+We also found a couple cute bugs from project 1.
+The first was our argument validation turned out to be incorrect which lead to weird errors in the persistence calls.
+Another was that we commented out parts of `free-map.c` which resulted in free_map_allocate returning the same sector multiple times, overwriting files.

 ## Student Testing Report
 // Luke & Chris